microsoft/YamUI/README.md

 # YamUI [![Travis](https://img.shields.io/travis/Microsoft/YamUI.svg)](https://travis-ci.org/Microsoft/YamUI)

+> Please note that YamUI is now in maintenance mode and only minor changes will be made to support existing Yammer applications.
+If you are using YamUI in your own projects we'd recommend locking your version to 9.4.1, or forking the project from [this commit](https://github.com/Microsoft/YamUI/tree/e5cf2542bd3b25681ce62edd7f5d5e115b1724d2) before we rolled back some features in the 10.0.0 release.
+Thanks!

 This is the UI component framework for [Yammer.com](https://www.yammer.com/).

 It is built with [React](https://reactjs.org/) on top of [Office UI Fabric](https://dev.office.com/fabric#/components/) components.
 Unit tests are run through [Jest](https://facebook.github.io/jest/), isolated development environment and documentation is provided by [Styleguidist](https://react-styleguidist.js.org/), and visual diff regression is done with [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [pixelmatch](https://github.com/mapbox/pixelmatch).
 Visual diff tasks run within a [Docker](https://www.docker.com/) container to ensure consistency between local development environments and CI.